InertiaSolutionsGroup/Injury-Report/docs/n8n-interactions.md

 - The `REACT_APP_MEMO_GENERATION_WEBHOOK_URL` is no longer needed as memo generation is now part of the combined workflow

 ### 2. Response Parsing Improvements
-- The API module has been updated with a robust multi-tiered parsing approach to handle various response formats
+- The API module has been updated with a streamlined parsing approach focused on the expected format
-- The application can now reliably extract data from different structures in the n8n response
+- The application can now reliably extract data from the n8n response
 - Parent narrative extraction has been enhanced to look for the narrative in multiple possible locations

 ### 3. UI Component Updates
-- The TeacherForm component needs to be enhanced to display the parent narrative generated by the AI
 - The form should clearly indicate that teachers cannot edit the narrative
-- The form should handle cases where teacher input is inadequate and display appropriate guidance
+- The form should handle cases where teacher input is inadequate and n8n has provided appropriate guidance to teacher

 ### 4. Error Handling Improvements
 - The application should implement robust error handling for cases where:
   - The n8n workflow fails or times out
   - The response format is unexpected
-  - The AI is unable to generate meaningful suggestions or narrative due to insufficient input

 ### 5. Input Validation
-- The application should implement client-side validation to prevent submission of minimal or inadequate inputs
 - Clear guidance should be provided to teachers about the level of detail required for effective AI processing

 ### 6. Workflow Changes
-- The submission process now includes both validation and narrative generation in a single step
 - The front desk review process should be updated to reflect that narratives are generated at submission time

 ---